PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 Notice that if there are several assignments in the statement, each one is matched separately to the value of the right-hand side.
-The different targets don’t have to look alike.
+The different targets don't have to look alike.
 Notice also that the parentheses and brackets on the left-hand side of the assignments do not have to correspond to tuples and lists respectively on the right-hand side.